What is a CRM system?

 YClients

-This СRM system is targeted at beauty parlors, clinics, gyms and other service sector companies.
-It has an option for notifying clients about appointments and events over instant messaging and e-mail, and canceling and rescheduling can be done online.
+This СRM system is targeted at beauty parlors, clinics, gyms, and other service sector companies.
+It has an option to notify clients about appointments and events over instant messaging and e-mail and canceling and rescheduling can be done online.

 Yclients is great because here it is possible to set up widgets for online events.
 A widget can be put up on a website or a social network page, its design is easy to customize.
 Customers will make their appointments and the user can send out notifications, plus the customer gets into the YClients database directly from the widget.
-It’s a convenient tool for event marketing to.
+It is a convenient tool for event marketing, too.

 S2